Syphilis: Signs, symptoms and treatment

 You move into the second stage of the infection after an incubation period of between 6 weeks and 6 months after exposure.

-At this time a red spotty rash develops, typically on the palms of your hands and the soles of your feet, but it may also appear elsewhere on your body.
+At this time, approximately 40% of infected people will develop a red spotty rash, typically on the palms of your hands and the soles of your feet, but it may also appear elsewhere on your body.
 Remember, this rash is usually not itchy.

 Other symptoms include: